IAmNini/Project-1/README.md

 ## The Approach

 My game was initially supposed to be about pacman escaping from vegetables and eating apples.
 I later changed the concept of the game to a space theme, where pacman is an astronaut and runs away from UFO's while collecting crystals.
-I only decided to change the theme of the game towards the end of developing it, so most of the variable and class names refer to the origianl setting.
+I only decided to change the theme of the game towards the end of developing it, so most of the variable and class names refer to the original setting.
 I hope this isn't too confusing.

 ### The Grid